Pompeo eyes progress over Trump-Kim summit on Asia trip | AFP - This kiji is

 Trump scrapped a previously planned trip by his top diplomat to Pyongyang after what he said was insufficient progress towards implementing the terms of the Singapore declaration.

-But the unorthodox US president has also declared himself "in love" with the strongman in Pyongyang.
+But the unorthodox US president has since declared himself "in love" with the strongman in Pyongyang.

 'Grand bargain'

-Pompeo kicks off his trip in Tokyo, holding talks with Prime Minister Shinzo Abe and Foreign Minister Taro Kono.
+Pompeo kicked off his trip with talks in Tokyo with Prime Minister Shinzo Abe and Foreign Minister Taro Kono.

 Japan, which has seen North Korean missiles fly over its territory and been threatened with annihilation, has historically taken a hard line on Pyongyang and stressed the need to maintain pressure on the regime.